adrien-zinger/adrien-zinger.github.io/_posts/2022-05-31-concat-wasm.md

     }
 ```

-Be carefull! there is nothing that prevent you to write over a value already in
+Be careful!
+There is nothing that prevent you to write over a value already in
 the shared memory.
 You could try to *grow* the memory of one page, so you're sure
 the memory chunk where you're about to write is free to use.
 You can also let
-the module tel you where you can write if there is an allocator inside.
+the module tell you where you can write if there is an allocator inside.

 Like that too simple but enough allocator, for example: